quex-tech/developer-docs/consumer/getting_started.md

         setUpFlow();
     }

-    /**
-     * @notice Creates a new flow to fetch TVL data from the DeFi Llama API for dydx, multiplies it by 1e18,
-     * and rounds to the nearest integer.
-     */
     function setUpFlow(address quexCore, address oraclePool) private onlyOwner {
         FlowBuilder.FlowConfig memory config = FlowBuilder.create(quexCore, oraclePool, "api.llama.fi", "/tvl/dydx");
         config = config.withFilter(". * 1000000000000000000 | round");